Watches

 Return to Home

-I started wearing watches habitually in college with a "Ducati Corse Silicon" that my uncle gave me.
-However, I also did rock a Casio AE-1000W during the equivlenat of the JROTC where I did high school.
-By the time I did an internship at a recruiting firm, my father bought me this quartz watch from Seiko (not sure the model but it looked similiar to this.)
-Eventually I naturally ended up liking watches.
+I started wearing watches habitually in college with a "Ducati Corse Silicon" that my uncle gifted me.
+However, I also did rock a "Casio AE-1000W" during my time as a cadet candidate, then officer in the JROTC.
+By the time I did an internship at a recruiting firm, my father bought me this Seiko quartz watch (I believe the "Seiko 6N42-00H0"), I naturally ended up liking watches.
 I have a small collection that I treasure and hope it'll be all that I ever need.
-While they're neat, I'm apprehensive to go down a rabbit hole of buying watch winders, obsessing over lug to lug measurements, or knowing the differences between all Japanese Miyota and Swiss movements.
+While they're neat, I'm apprehensive to go further down the rabbit hole where I'd be more intimate with watch winders, obsessing over lug to lug measurements, or knowing the nuances between Japanese Miyota and Swiss movements.

 Owned